CCThompson82/RoboND-Perception-Project/report.md

 ![alt_text][objects]
 **Figure 5**- RANSAC separation of the table (not shown) from the object clusters.

-#### Euclidean Clustering
+### Euclidean Clustering
 The PCL implementation is a DBSCAN-like algorithm for assigning points of a pointcloud to cluster groups.
 The parameters required are a tolerance level (i.e. an approximate distance to search for neighboring points), the minimum size of a valid cluster, and the maximum size of a valid cluster.
 The tolerance setting can dictate whether multiple groups are classified together, or whether a single cluster is classified into multiple groups, and is usually set emperically.
 Figure 6 shows the unique clustering that the Euclidean Clustering algorithm can acheive.
+These clustering steps were also performed inside `pcl_callback` within the `node.py` script.

 ![alt_text][clusters]
 **Figure 6**- Unique clusters identified by Euclidean Clustering.
 But which cluster is which object?!